truecharts/public/charts/incubator/servas/docs/installation_notes.md

 # Installation Notes

-Generate a cypher key for `App Key` like so:
+Generate a cypher key for `App Key` like so.

-Click the 3 dot and enter the app shell(select the correct pod):
+Click the 3 dot and enter the app shell(select the correct pod).

-temp create a .env file by running this command:
+temp create a .env file by running this command.

 ```shell
   echo 'APP_KEY=' >> .env